eliotfinch/pqcd/README.md

 # pqcd

-Investigations into incorporating constraints from perturbative quantum chromodynamics (pQCD) into neutron-star equation-of-state (EOS) inference.
+Investigations into incorporating constraints from perturbative quantum chromodynamics (pQCD) into neutron-star equation-of-state (EOS) inference, used in [Finch et al. (2025)](https://arxiv.org/abs/2505.13691).

 ## The `pqcd` package